maubanel/UE5-CPP-Overview/init/README.md

 ##### `Step 5.`\|`CPPOVR`| :small_orange_diamond:

 Now in C++ 11, you can use braces {} to initialize variables with an initializer list.
 This feature is commonly referred to as "uniform initialization" or "brace initialization."
 This stops us from having the same symbol `=` for both initializing and assigning.
+In this example we initialize `LastName {"Aubanel"} without usign the equals sign.

 ![initialize LastName variable using curly braces](images/initializeCurly.png)